 21.4.5 Comments to the Protocol Revision Subcommittee Report

-(1) Any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff or ERCOT may comment on the PRS Report.
+(1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the NERC Regional Entity, the IMM, or ERCOT may comment on the PRS Report.
 Within three Business Days of receipt of comments related to the PRS Report, ERCOT shall post such comments to the ERCOT website.
 Comments submitted in accordance with the instructions on the ERCOT website—regardless of date of submission—shall be posted on the ERCOT website within three Business Days of submittal.

 (2) The comments on the PRS Report will be considered at the next regularly scheduled PRS or TAC meeting where the Revision Request is being considered.